 People who suffer from migraine headaches often have neck and scapular muscle weakness.
 Strengthening of the muscles of the neck, as well as postural muscles that can become weak with prolonged computer use, can help manage headaches.
 While exercising while you have an active headache may be painful, keeping up with strengthening exercises can help with prevention.
 Research has shown that moderate-intensity aerobic exercise can also help with headache management.

-One of the most important things for a headache sufferer is to know and avoid their headache triggers.
+One of the most important things for a headache sufferer is knowing and avoiding their triggers.
 For example, certain foods like wine or chocolate can trigger migraine headaches.
 This link from the National Headache Foundation contains valuable information about food triggers, especially in the context of migraine headaches.

 Proper sleep hygiene is also necessary to help reduce the frequency of headaches.
 The use of specific pillows can help reduce neck pain.
 Check out this buyer’s guide for more information on cervical pillows.
 Workstation modification can help if computer use is a trigger for headaches.